Linguistic Evidence for Akkadian Speaking Neolithic Farmer Spread

 References

 The earliest English words came from both Latin and Old Norse/German.
 Latin speakers acquired their Akkadian words from their northern Akkadian speaking neighbors, the Etruscans.
-Many Old Norse words also derive from Etruscan whose writing spread north and ended up as the Elder Futhark Runes.
+Many Old Norse words also derive from Etruscan whose writing spread north and ended up as the northern style runes.
 This writing only ceased around by 500 CE.
 Significantly, Akkadian has never been considered as a word source in European etymological studies until now because no one imagined such a connection existed.
 These Akkadian source words include:

 Anger: Akkadian agȗ meaning "anger" via Old Norse angra and Old English enge meaning some "narrowly focused emotions"

-Divine: Akkadian di’u meaning "divine" as in all the spiritual powers behind all the change on earth via Latin divus "of a god”
+Divine: Akkadian di’u meaning "divine" or "divine motion realm" as in all the spiritual powers behind all the change on earth via Latin divus "of a god”

 Educate: Akkadian phrase ED.K or edu.ku meaning "motivate involvement."
 Source of the word “educate” via Latin educare where the last letters are linguistic endings.